nataliecardot/react-color-generator/README.md

 # react-color-generator

 Generate a range of colors (values: lighter colors - tints, and darker colors - shades) that are variations of a passed in hex value (serving as the base color).
-Additionally features functionality for copying to clipboard when a color is clicked.
+Additionally features functionality for copying to clipboard when a color is clicked - after it's copied, a textual alert is shown for three seconds.
 Visual feedback (a red input border) is provided in the case of an invalid hex code.
 A lighter font color is applied to text displayed on shades.

 Color values are retrieved using the library [values.js](https://github.com/noeldelgado/values.js).